 Generally speaking, a circular economy is an economic system of closed loops in which raw materials, components and products lose their value as little as possible, renewable energy sources are used and systems thinking is at the core.

 Actually, the established economic practices, prevailing production, consumption and development in a global range, are dominated by a “produce-use-dispose” model (mainly supported by corporates) which brings in a very high risk the near-future resource sufficiency, as well as incurs heavy costs on the environment, especially related to finite resources and climate changes.

-This, requires moving towards an alternative model that can decrease the risk of resource scarcity, responding the unprecedented climate challenges, a model we call Circular Economy.
+This requires moving towards an alternative model that can decrease the risk of resource scarcity, responding to the unprecedented climate challenges, a model we call Circular Economy.
 Looking forward this model requires changes in the economic, political and socio-cultural approaches.

 These changes can be done with the help and support of education institutions, especially with universities.

 In fact, there are not to many universities in the world which deliver environment programs, and especially those related to circular economy and on the other hand, even in those who have such programs delivering theoretical knowledge about the circular economy is not connected with support outside the classrooms and lecture halls to cultivate a sustainability mentality and eco-responsible citizenship.

 Saying that, it is very important to understand the necessity of approaches to effectively instill circular economy principles from an early age, continuing with approaches to consolidate circular economical approach on higher education, through introducing and strengthening ecologically-oriented curricula and educational strategies as driving force to making our economies less wasteful and more resourceful, to nurture future citizens with more eco-responsible mindsets and more sustainable habits to make it a model for the everyday life of common people, not just for business men and as business model.